Norwich High School for Girls: School Life

 In Upper III (Year 7) and below all pupils study a broad curriculum including Latin and two modern languages.
 Pupils are required to take at least nine General Certificate of Secondary Education (GCSE) and IGCSE subjects in Lower V (Year 10) and Upper V (Year 11).
 In the sixth form, pupils usually study four or five AS-Level subjects for one year and most continue with three subjects to A-Level.
 Many students take the Extended Project Qualification (EPQ).
 In total, there are 24 subjects offered at A-Level.
 Academically, the school is one of the highest performing independent schools in East Anglia.

 Facilities

 The school's facilities include a sports hall, performing arts studio, main hall (including stage), junior school hall, rowing gym, outdoor theatre, lecture theatre, boardroom, 25-metre swimming pool, 13 acres of playing fields, fitness suite, 8 tennis courts and 1 astro turf.

-Scholarships

-Academic scholarships and means-tested bursaries are offered upon entry to Upper III and Lower VI.
-The scholarships offered in Upper III are music scholarships based on the performance of the candidate in an audition and academic scholarships on their performance in the transfer or entrance to the senior school examination, whereas the scholarships offered in Lower VI are based on the performance in an optional examination based on English, Mathematics, Science and a foreign language of the candidate's choice from French, German or Spanish.